Meet the Board

 Mrs. Maloney is a licensed, active Certified Public Accountant (CPA) and a member of the American Institute of CPAs and the Georgia Society of CPAs.
 She received a Bachelor of Science degree, summa cum laude from Boston College (BC) with a double major in Finance and Accounting.
 She is an Inducted Member of Alpha Sigma Nu (National Jesuit Honor Society), Beta Gamma Sigma (International Business Program Honor Society) and Golden Key National Honor Society.
 At graduation, Mrs. Maloney served as the student commencement speaker, was awarded the Eric Allen Serra Award by the BC Carroll School of Management, and was featured in the 1998 edition of Who’s Who Among Students in American Universities & Colleges.
 Mrs. Maloney received a Master of Business Administration from the Georgia Institute of Technology (GA Tech) with a concentration in Finance.
 As a graduate research assistant at GA Tech, Mrs. Maloney conducted research for GA Tech’s Financial Reporting and Analysis Lab under the direction of the Invesco Chair.
 Mrs. Maloney is a high school graduate of Marist School, Atlanta, Georgia.

 Ms. Maloney currently serves as Co-Chairperson of the Board of Trustees.
-Previously, in her role as Trustee of Notre Dame Academy, Mrs. Maloney is the chairperson of the Audit Committee and Governance Committee and a member of the Finance Committee.
-Mrs. Maloney is also a member of the Catholic Foundation of North Georgia Finance Committee and has served as a mentor for Catholic Charities of Atlanta Leadership Class.
+Previously, in her role as Trustee of Notre Dame Academy, Mrs. Maloney was the chairperson of the Audit Committee and Governance Committee and a member of the Finance Committee.
+She is also a member of the Catholic Foundation of North Georgia Finance Committee and has served as a mentor for Catholic Charities of Atlanta Leadership Class.
 Mrs. Maloney and her husband Bill have three children, all of whom attend Notre Dame Academy.
 Mrs. Maloney and her family are parishioners at St. Brigid Catholic Church in John’s Creek and reside in Peachtree Corners.